Ayan6174877/JavaScript_Learning/README.md

 # JavaScript_Learning
-A repository consist of javaScript programs and projects
+A repository consists of javaScript programs and projects